We may earn affiliate commissions for the recommended products. Learn more.

 Supports 5G:

-Airalo is a top choice among seasoned travelers, offering affordable coverage not only for South Africa, but for more than 35 African countries.
+Airalo is a top choice among seasoned travelers, offering affordable coverage not only for South Africa but also for 38 other African countries.
 With a simple QR activation process and no need for South African KYC checks, it's quick and easy to get started.

-Coverage: Airalo has coverage in over 200 countries.
-In South Africa, it works with Vodacom to provide 5G, 4G, and 3G internet access.
+Coverage.
+Airalo has coverage in over 200 countries.
+In South Africa, it works with Cell C to provide 4G internet access.
 This eSIM only supports calling and texting on its Discover+ global plan.

-Activation process: You can activate the Airalo eSIM by scanning the QR code the company provides.
+Activation process.
+You can activate the Airalo eSIM by scanning the QR code the company provides.
 You can also activate this eSIM manually or via the Airalo app.
-Airalo is one of the few eSIMs that performs KYC verifications.
+Airalo is one of the few eSIMs that perform KYC verifications.
 However, you don’t need to verify your identity to use its South Africa eSIM.

 Check out our Airalo review to learn more about this eSIM service.